 Easily one of the strangest things to do in Tasmania is a visit to MONA.
 This is Hobart’s Museum of Old and New, but is far unlike any museum I’ve ever seen before.

 This quirky mix of ancient, modern and contemporary art is the largest privately-funded museum in the southern hemisphere.
-If you’re up for a one of a kind experience in Tasmania that you’re bound to remember, consider checking out MONA on the banks of the Derwent River.
+If you're up for a one-of-a-kind experience in Tasmania that you're bound to remember, consider checking out MONA on the banks of the Derwent River.

-While you’ll find MONA listed in most Tasmania travel guides, I wouldn’t say that it’s a must do.
-However, if you’re up for one of the weirdest attractions on the island, go check it out!
+While you'll find MONA listed in most Tasmania travel guides, I wouldn't say that it's a must-do.
+However, if you're up for one of the weirdest attractions on the island, go check it out!

 As soon as you hop off the ferry, you’ll undoubtedly be greeted by a wallaby or wombat, often both.
-Other common sights include kangaroos, geese, ringtail possums, pademelons, potoroos as well as a wide range of snakes, lizards and frogs.
+Other common sights include kangaroos, geese, ringtail possums, pademelons, potoroos as well as a wide range of snakes, lizard and frogs.

 The island is also rich in history and offers visitors an opportunity to learn about its dark convict past.